Memory making Family Christmas Traditions to start this year

 The truth is, the best gifts you can give your kids are the memories you have created together and the time you spend as a family.

-I know you are busy, being a mom is very demanding.
+And I know you are busy, being a mom is not an easy job and you probably don’t need an extra checkbox on your list.
 That’s why I have included mostly easy ideas that don’t need a lot of time to prepare.
 I promise it will be totally worth it.
-As Caroline Kennedy said:

 “Christmas can feel like a lot of work, particularly for mothers.
 But when you look back on all the Christmases in your life, you’ll find you’ve created family traditions and lasting memories.
-Those memories, good and bad, are really what help to keep a family together over the long haul.”Caroline Kennedy
+Those memories, good and bad, are really what help to keep a family together over the long haul.”

 These Christmas traditions will bring your family together and help you connect and spend quality time with your kids.